algenty/grafana-flowcharting/README.md

   - shape stills select when deleting map.
   - select list (typeahead) in fields 'whats' and map values for string type in rules
   - Level State with range or value mapping.
-  - TODO : Scale in graph
+  - TODO : Scale in graph not correct
   - TODO : decimals when 0
   - TODO : Min and max range when empty
+  - TODO : With in text mapping is empty after clone or save/reload
+  - TODO : Lock saved in flowchart option [(issue #68)](https://github.com/algenty/grafana-flowcharting/issues/138)

 ## [[0.7.0]](https://algenty.github.io/flowcharting-repository/archives/agenty-flowcharting-panel-0.7.0.zip) - 2020-03-25
 ### Added